vijaykiran/hoplon/README.md

 syntactic sugar is most useful in combination with evaluation.

-This suggests the possibility of producing HTML documents by evaluating programs written in HTML markup (or equivalent s-expressions), which is exactly what happens when a page in a Hoplon application is loaded in the browser.
+This suggests the possibility of producing HTML documents by evaluating programs written in HTML markup (or equivalent s-expressions), _in the client_, which is exactly what happens when a page in a Hoplon application is loaded in the browser.

 ```clojure
 (page examples/sexp.html)